chewh115/ghostpost/README.md

 IntegerField for up votes
 IntegerField for down votes
 DateTimeField for submission time

 Front end:

-Homepage that displays boasts and roasts, sorted by time submitted (hint --> https://docs.djangoproject.com/en/3.0/ref/models/querysets/#order-by (Links to an external site.)Links to an external site.)
+Homepage that displays boasts and roasts, sorted by time submitted (hint --> https://docs.djangoproject.com/en/3.0/ref/models/querysets/#order-by (Links to an external site.)
 Buttons to filter the content by either boasts or roasts, sorted by time submitted Upvote and downvote buttons for each boast and roast when clicked, these buttons affect the numbers on the relevant post appropriately